 Coronavirus: Chaos Follows Trump's European Travel Ban; EU Says It Wasn't Warned

-"The EU disapproves of the fact that the U.S. decision to impose a travel ban was taken unilaterally and without consultation," the heads of the European Union said Thursday, expressing their displeasure with President Trump's plan to block visitors from 26 European countries from entering the U.S.
+"The EU disapproves of the fact that the U.S. decision to impose a travel ban was taken unilaterally and without consultation," the heads of the European Union said Thursday, expressing their displeasure with President Trump's plan to block visitors from 26 European countries from entering the United States.

-The heads of the European Union made it clear they were not happy with President Trump's plan to block visitors from 26 European countries from entering the U.S.

-"The EU disapproves of the fact that the U.S. decision to impose a travel ban was taken unilaterally and without consultation."

 "The Coronavirus is a global crisis and requires cooperation," the EU leaders said.

-European Council President Charles Michel and European Commission Ursula von der Leyen spoke out Thursday the morning after Trump abruptly announced his 30-day ban – rattling an already-shaken travel industry and creating new uncertainty among travelers in both the U.S. and Europe.
+European Council President Charles Michel and European Commission President Ursula von der Leyen spoke out Thursday, the morning after Trump abruptly announced his 30-day ban — rattling an already-shaken travel industry and creating new uncertainty among travelers in both the U.S. and Europe.
 The United Kingdom is exempt from the ban.

 Complicating matters further, Trump left many people scrambling to learn the extent of the ban, which takes effect at midnight Friday.
 The White House later said the ban applies only to foreign nationals who have been in Europe's open-border Schengen Area.